trussworks/trussels-guide/docs/trussels.md

 ### Purpose

-Truss' purpose is: "Move to the edge and declare it center."
+Truss' purpose is: "Move to the Edge, Declare it Center".
 If you're wondering what that means, [Everett did a talk that goes into some detail](https://www.youtube.com/watch?v=Z0xOy5puyDM).

 ## Practice: Collaboration practices
 Effective collaboration practices are our secret sauce — they make our work great.
 We expect folks at Truss to collaborate effectively.
 The skill is included in our :lock:[leveling guide](https://docs.google.com/document/d/1v_N7IQP6pnm2H1HwWPnddvEV_ZdegynPvV3rGYHE_Sw/edit).